 - A defined contribution (DC) pension will typically be either a scheme set up by or on behalf of an employer, or a personal or stakeholder pension you set up yourself.
-The DC scheme has a fund, 25% of which you can draw as a taxfree lump sum.
+The DC scheme has a fund, 25% of which you can usually draw as a tax-free lump sum.
 The remainder is taxable, whether taken as income or as further lump sums. - A defined benefit (DB) scheme offered by an employer (past or present) will provide you with a pension that is based on your earnings and how long you have worked for the relevant employer.
 It could also pay you a tax-free lump sum, usually in return for a reduced pension.
-DB schemes used to be widespread, but spiralling costs have led to many schemes being closed and replaced with DC schemes.
+DB schemes used to be widespread, but spiralling costs have led to many schemes in the private sector being closed and replaced with DC schemes.